A Deep Dive into Compile-Time Fibonacci Calculation

 // C++11 required the constructor body to be empty, allowing only an initializer list.

-// C++14 and later relaxed this, allowing more complex logic in the body.
+// C++14 and later relaxed this constraint, allowing more complex logic in the body.

 constexpr Point(double x_val, double y_val) : x(x_val), y(y_val) {}

-// Step 2: Member functions you want to call at compile-time must also be constexpr!
+// Step 2: member functions intended for compile-time calls must also be constexpr.

 constexpr double length_sq() const